elunna/nerfhack-changelog/README.md

 * You must have at least one free hand (that is not welded to a cursed item or shield) to zap a wand.
 * Plastic wands can neither be broken (via apply) nor exploded by shock damage.
 * Wands can sometimes generate pre-charged
-* Magic resistance and half-spell damage offers some protection from self-zapped wands of death (or the finger of death spell).

 #### Wands of wishing
-* Wands of wishing have been replaced with scrolls of wishing - see the section on Wishes.
+* Wands of wishing have been replaced with scrolls of wishing - please see the section on Wishes.

 ### Rings/Amulets
 * Port FIQHack's ring initial enchantment rules
 * Cursed rings burn extra nutrition when worn.
+* Cursed rings can slip off your fingers when Glib.
+* Rings of sustain ability protect legs from wounding.
+* Rings of free action offer protection from grabbing attacks (SLASH'EM).
+* Rings of conflict usually generate cursed.
+* Wearing the protection from shapechangers ring wakes up shifters when they revert to their normal shape (this also applies to Werebane, since that also confers PfSC)
+* Lower chances of rings exploding during charging (SporkHack).
+Rings with enchantment +3 or lower will no longer have a chance to explode when charged, and rings at -5 or lower will only explode from cursed charging

 * Amulets of magical breathing are immune to water damage
-* Rings of sustain ability protect legs from wounding.
-* Cursed rings can slip off your fingers when Glib.
 * Amulets of unchanging can't be polymorphed (Un)
 * Amulets of guarding are now chargable with variable AC protection (positive or negative)
-* Activating Protection from shape changers wakes up shifters when they revert to their normal shape (this also applies to Werebane, since that also confers PfSC)
-* Rings of free action offer protection from grabbing attacks (from SLASH'EM).
-* Lower chances of rings exploding during charging (SporkHack).
-Rings with enchantment +3 or lower will no longer have a chance to explode when charged, and rings at -5 or lower will only explode from cursed charging
-* Rings of conflict usually generate cursed.
 * Reduced the probability for amulets of reflection.
-* Amulet of life saving will not work if the player is in nonliving form (from EvilHack).
+* Amulet of life saving will not work if the player is in nonliving form (EvilHack).
 * Cursed amulets of life-saving are ineffective.

 #### Eating Jewelery & Accessories
 * Eating rings and amulets only confers an intrinsic for a temporary period.
 * To compensate for the temporary nature of these intrinsics, the possibility of getting the property is guaranteed.
  * Before, the chance of getting an intrinsic from a ring by eating it was 1 in 3.
 It is now 100%.
 The chance for an amulet by eating it was 1 in 5.
 It has been changed to 100%.

 ** Summary of revised eating effects:**